codingf3ver/AI-Enabled-Prediction/README.md

   > https://git-scm.com/downloads

-  > Now download file which is similar to your Operating System.
+  > Now download file which is according to the Operating System.

 ```